Lymphomas of the Head and Neck

 Mortality/Morbidity

-For HL, overall 5-year survival rates in the United States are 83% for whites and 77% for African Americans.
-For NHL, the 5-year survival rate is 53% for whites and 42% for African Americans.
+For HL, overall 5-year survival rates in the United States are 83% for Whites and 77% for African Americans.
+For NHL, the 5-year survival rate is 53% for White patients and 42% for African Americans.

 A study by Han et al using the Surveillance, Epidemiology, and End Results (SEER) database found overall survival rates in the United States for nasopharyngeal lymphoma to be 70%, 57%, and 45% at 2, 5, and 10 years, respectively, and determined median overall survival to be 8.2 years.
 Multivariate analysis indicated that overall and disease-specific survival rates are worse in patients with advanced age or NK/T-cell NHL and are improved in association with radiation therapy.[5]